input-output-hk/essential-cardano-content/content/glossary/cardano-stack-exchange.md

 image_text: ""
 ---

-**Cardano stack exchange**: a community-driven resource providing [questions and answers](https://cardano.stackexchange.com/) for users and developers of Cardano.
+A community-driven resource providing [questions and answers](https://cardano.stackexchange.com/) for users and developers of Cardano.